frinknet/inimini/README.md

 ---

-*My mommy told me you were the very best one...
-And I chose Y O U!!!*
+*"My mommy told me you were the very best one...
+And I chose Y O U!!!"*